 3. Pick up your order

-You’ll receive a reminder email and/ or a text reminder (depending what you signed up for) when your order is available for pick-up.
+You’ll receive a reminder email when your order is available for pick-up.
 If you are picking up at a Community Partner store in your neighbourhood, you’ll just need to go to Customer Service or to the Meat/ Deli department.
-Let the staff know you are picking up a Skipper Otto’s order and show them your order confirmation email.
+Let the staff know you are picking up a Skipper Otto’s order and tell them the name of the main member on the account.
 The staff will retrieve your order from the freezer and you are all done.
-Remember that our Community Partners offer this service completely free of charge because they share our values around create a just and sustainable food system.
+Remember that our Community Partners offer this service completely free of charge because they share our values around creating a just and sustainable food system.
 It also gives them the opportunity to try to win you over as a customer to shop in their store when you pick-up.
 So please thank them and consider doing a little shopping while you are in the store!

 Walk-ups are Welcome at the Fishermen’s Wharf

 You are always welcome at the False Creek Fishermen’s Wharf in Vancouver as a walk-up at any of our year-round-Thursday-night and summer-Saturday-morning pick-ups.
 Just come to the Member Services table and we’ll be happy to look up your account and put your order together while you wait.
 It’ll just take a little longer than if you pre-order, but it’s handy if you didn’t get a chance to order ahead of time.
 Unfortunately, none of our other pick-up locations can serve walk-ups since we pre-pack your orders at the Fishermen’s Wharf and deliver them to the Community Partner.

 4. Cook, preserve, store, and enjoying your catch!